 One my of favourite gossip columnists (Elaine Lui of LaineyGossip), often talks about something she calls “showing your work”.
-It’s shorthand for women needing to be upfront about the work they put into their achievements instead of diminishing them, demurring, and acting like it wasn’t hard.
+It’s shorthand for needing to be up front about the work we put into our achievements instead of diminishing them, demurring, and acting like it wasn’t hard.
 Pretending it wasn’t work.

 This post is me doing that.

 At 11:00 this morning, I stood in a conference room in a Calgary hotel and gave a presentation about the problem with the fast fashion industry.